mcollina/fastify-api/README.md

 ## Request and Response interoperability

 If you call a route handler via HTTP, it'll operate normally as if weren't using the plugin.
-If you use `fastify.api` to invoke it from another handler, you'll get an object containing `{ body, status, headers }` as response,
+If you use `fastify.api` to invoke it from another handler, you'll get an object containing `{ body, status, headers }` as response.

 Likewise, if you want to reuse route handlers this way, you **must** use `reply.send()`.
 And you can only really use `reply.code()` and `reply.header(key, value)` other than `reply.send()`.
 Inside hooks, you can use `reply.hijack()` as you normally would.